Florida Gambling Laws And Regulations For 2025

 And with full mobile compatibility and no geofencing restrictions, you can bet from the sunny beaches of South Florida to the brush pine forests of the panhandle and everywhere in between, 24/7!

-Florida Tribal Gambling Laws + Gambling Cruise Laws
+Tribal Casino Gambling Laws In Florida + Gambling Cruise Laws

 In Florida, there are only two options for those who want the full Vegas experience: Class III Seminole casinos or offshore gambling boats.
 In the case of the former, there are six venues to choose from, with the two Hard Rock resort casinos being the most popular tourist destinations.
-These are FL's flagship casinos, and they're also the international Hard Rock brand's most popular properties.
+These are FL's flagship casinos and the international Hard Rock brand's most popular properties.

-In 2021, gaming at these venues was expanded to offer roulette and craps, which were the only classic options not previously available in the state.
-Now, you can play everything Vegas has to offer at any FL Indian casino operated by the Seminole, from slots and blackjack, and baccarat to roulette, craps, keno, bingo, tournament poker, and more.
+In 2021, gaming at these venues was expanded to offer sports betting, roulette, and craps, which were the only classic options not previously available in the state.
+Now, you can play everything Vegas has to offer at any FL Indian casino operated by the Seminole, from slots, blackjack, and baccarat to roulette, craps, keno, bingo, tournament poker, and more.

 FL casino cruises offer all of these same games (with the exception of sports betting), but the boats – which mostly set sail from the eastern shore into the Atlantic Ocean – must be at least three miles offshore in international waters before their gambling amusements can commence.